eroubenoff/280-Twitter-Project/README.md

 ```
 Which will download all the relevant files.
 Run Hydrator.
 It will take weeks.

+#0: Trying something different that might be faster.

+- Split up the tweet ID files.
+- Run `02_hydrate_and_store.py` which will read in the tweet IDs, query to see if it is in the database already, then try to retrieve it from twitter and store directly to mongo.

 # 1: Split into manageable files
 You will need to split the big hydrated tweet files into more memory-manageable sizes.
 Use `01_split_file.py` to split each file into subsets of 100,000 tweets each.
 For example, a 50 million tweet file will be split into 500 files with unique names.
 Below is a sample usage:
 ```